If you want a large apron front sink in your kitchen, you’ll want to read these things to know before buying a farmhouse sink.

 It takes FOREVER to fill the sink with water.
 And then just as long to drain.
 If I am trying to just wash a few items (dishes, fruits, etc.) I prefer to place a large bowl in the sink instead of filling up the sink.

-Because the sink is so large, you loose a lot of under-sink storage space.
-And if you put a garbage disposal in, you loose even more space (also make sure to measure your under sink room to make sure your new garbage disposal will fit, it’s that tight).
+Because the sink is so large, you lose a lot of under-sink storage space.
+And if you put a garbage disposal in, you lose even more space (also make sure to measure your under sink room to make sure your new garbage disposal will fit, it’s that tight).

 We have had to get creative with our under-sink storage to make everything fit.
 And some of the items had to be moved to the linen closet instead.